mayurbadgujar03/JavaScript-20-Day-Challenge-Building-20-Basic-Projects/03 Temperature Converter/README.md

 - Output: 25°C ❄️

 ## **Preview** 📸
-Here is a screenshot of how the game looks: <br>
+Here is a screenshot of how the temperature converter looks: <br>
 ![Temperature Converter Screenshot](./Temperature-Converter-screenshot.png)